Self-Stabilizing Repeated Balls-into-Bins: Self-Stabilization of repeated balls into bins

 \begin{lemma} Let $\confvl = (q_1, \dots, q_n)$ be a configuration in a given round and let $X$ be the random variable indicating the number of empty bins in the next round.
 For any large enough $n$, it holds that

-where $\alpha$ is a suitable positive constant. \end{lemma} \begin{proof} Observe that the lemma could be proved by standard concentration arguments if, at every round, \emph{all} balls were thrown independently and uniformly at random.
-A little care is instead required in our process to consider, at any round, those ``congested'' bins having load larger than 1.
-These bins will be surely non-empty at the next round too.
-So, the number of empty bins at a given round also depends on the number of such congested bins in the previous round.
-In what follows, we show how two solve this issue by observing a simple but crucial fact.

-Let us name $a = a(\confvl)$ the number of empty bins and $b = b(\confvl)$ the number of bins with exactly one token in configuration $\confvl$.
+where $\alpha$ is a suitable positive constant. \end{lemma} \begin{proof} Let $a = a(\confvl)$ and $b = b(\confvl)$ respectively denote the number of empty bins and the number of bins with exactly one token in configuration $\confvl$.
 For each bin $u$ of the $a+b$ bins with at most one token, let $Y_u$ be the random variable indicating whether or not bin $u$ is empty in the next round, so that

 where in the last inequality we used the fact that $1 - x \geqslant e^{- \frac{x}{1-x}}$.
 Hence we have that